Matty-El/urban-attiva/TESTING.md

 ### Unresolved

-- No significant defects were left unresolved
+- No significant defects were left unresolved.

 ---